neos/doctools/TheDefinitiveGuide/PartIII/PackageManagement.rst

 			Or the demo package

-The reason for separating packages into separate directories is that the core packages residing in ``Framework/`` can reside in a different, shared location and be symlinked from the application using it.
-Just delete the ``Framework`` directory and replace it with a symlink pointing to the ``Packages/Framework/`` directory of the FLOW3 distribution.
+The reason for separating packages into separate directories is that the core packages in *Framework/* can reside in a different, shared location and be symlinked from the application using it.
+In this case, just delete the *Framework* directory and replace it with a symlink pointing to the *Packages/Framework/* directory of the FLOW3 distribution.

-We recommend that you keep a version of the FLOW3 distribution in ``/var/lib/flow3/flow3-x.y.z/`` and flag all its content read-only for the web server's user.
+We recommend that you keep a version of the FLOW3 distribution in */var/lib/flow3/flow3-x.y.z/* and flag all its content read-only for the web server's user.
 By doing that you can assure that no FLOW3 package (or other PHP script) can tamper with the  FLOW3 package and its built-in security framework.

 Additional Package Locations
 ----------------------------

-Apart from the ``Application`` and ``Framework`` packages you may define your very own additional package locations by just creating another directory or symlink in the application's ``Packages`` directory.
-One example for this is the TYPO3 package, which expects packages with website resources in a folder named ``Sites``.
+Apart from the *Application* and *Framework* package directories you may define your very own additional package locations by just creating another directory or symlink in the application's *Packages* directory.
+One example for this is the TYPO3 distribution, which expects packages with website resources in a folder named *Sites*.

 Loading Order
 -------------